 Netflix is a is a wonderful tool to do just that, especially for parents who are not comfortable reading Chinese.

-There are website and apps out there allowing you to watch even more Chinese shows for kids but the entire site is in Chinese.
+Although there are many websites and apps out there with even more Chinese shows for kids but the entire site is in Chinese.

 Another concern I have with these sites is the content in children’s shows that are accepted in Asia.
-Their standards tend to be different from American or Western ones.
+Their standards tend to be different from Western ones.

 Although there are many American shows for kids in Chinese on those sites, there are also shows produced in Asia on there as well.
 Oftentimes, in these shows, kids will call each other names and be disrespectful to authority figures.
 The shows oftentimes will also include ghosts and demons as well.

-So if you’re not comfortable with such content, I would highly recommend Netflix instead.
+So if you’re not comfortable with that type of content, I highly recommend Netflix.

 How to Change Your Netflix Language Setting to Chinese